-Creative Writing is a brilliant activity for the whole class to take part in, so we have gathered five of the best free story starter resources, including animations and even the odd iguana, into one convenient package for you to use in the classroom
+Creative writing is a brilliant activity for the whole class to take part in, so we've gathered six of the best story starter resources, including animations and even the odd iguana, into one convenient package…

 This video introduces us to a man on a boat who crosses paths with an unlikely friend – an iguana treading water – 4 miles out from shore.
 His scaly companion leaps at the chance of a free ride and stares over the ocean like a grizzled old sea captain as they head on home.